Find your fit...

 The great philanthropist, Henry Smith, left £1,000 in his Will to “educate the poor boys of Reigate”.
 This led to the founding of Reigate Grammar School in 1675.

-Four years from now we will be celebrating the school’s 350th anniversary.
-In preparation for this approaching milestone, we have introduced Founder’s Day, which, this year, will take place on Thursday 5 May 2022 – around Henry Smith’s birthday.
+One year from now we will be celebrating the school’s 350 anniversary.
+In preparation for this approaching milestone, every May – around Henry Smith’s birthday – over the past few years, we have been celebrating Founder’s Day.

 This day celebrates the heritage of our great school and its founder, Henry Smith.
 It is fitting that the school song is To be a Pilgrim as I believe that being a pilgrim means being on a special journey with a good purpose.
 Since 1675 (the same year that the founding stone at St Paul’s Cathedral was laid) Reigatians have followed in our founder’s footsteps, moving forward as Reigatian Pilgrims and making the world a better place.
 Join me in raising a glass to Henry Smith on Founder’s Day.